 - 1 tbsp almonds - slivered

 - ½ cup coriander leaves

 - Toast and grind the coriander seeds, then set aside.

-- Place chicken in a mixing bowl, cover with the paste from the blender and mix well, ensuring that the chicken is evenly coated.
+- Place the chicken in a mixing bowl, cover with the paste from the blender and mix well, ensuring that the chicken is evenly coated.
 Add the reserved bay leaves.
 Cover, refrigerate and marinate overnight.

 - Warm the milk, then add the saffron threads.
 Stir and set aside to infuse.

-- Heat the ghee in a wide frying pan over a medium heat and when hot, add the asafoetida and ginger powder.
+- Heat the ghee in a wide frying pan over medium heat and when hot, add the asafoetida and ginger powder.
 Stir and fry for 30 seconds.

-- Add the the chicken and marinade, mix well, and cook for five minutes or until the chicken starts to colour.
+- Add the chicken and marinade, mix well, and cook for five minutes or until the chicken starts to colour.

 - Remove from heat, then sprinkle with coriander leaves and almonds to serve.